-Palarp Jumpasut is Senior Manager, Membership and Corporate Partnership.
+Palarp Jumpasut is Director of Partnerships.
 Prior to working at Asia Society Northern California, Palarp was working at the World Bank in Washington, D.C. as part of the Doing Business report, working with key global contributors to the report including KPMG, PwC, and White & Case.
 She also worked within financial and private sector development as a Learning Specialist helping to organize high profile events including at the Annual Meetings of the IMF and World Bank Group.
 Most recently she served as Director of Administration and Operations at the American Chamber of Commerce in Japan.
 She has a B.A. in Economics from the University of Manchester and an M.S. in Financial Markets from the Illinois Institute of Technology.

 James Gale is Director of Programs.
 He previously worked in Washington DC as an International Policy Manager in UPS’ Global Public Affairs organization, managing business development and policy initiatives to expand UPS’ global footprint.
 Prior to his role at UPS, he worked at the U.S. Chamber of Commerce where he designed and launched a new U.S.-Japan travel and tourism initiative and coordinated cross-cultural conferences.
 James also participated in the Japanese Government’s Japan Exchange & Teaching (JET) Program, serving for two years as an Assistant Language Teacher in rural Hokkaido.
 He also worked at Asia Society's Washington office where he developed programs on North Korea and Human Rights.
 James holds a Master’s of Science in Foreign Service (MSFS) degree from Georgetown University's Walsh School of Foreign Service and a Bachelor's degree in International Relations/Modern Languages from Trinity College in Hartford, Connecticut.
 He has studied abroad at East China Normal University in Shanghai and International Christian University in Tokyo and speaks Japanese, Mandarin, and Spanish.